Last week I had to write an NTP spoofer for a hacking course. The main goal was to manipulate NTP packets on the way to a computer in the LAN.

 What you need to do before you can intercept packages is to put yourself between your victim and the server.

-Source: Johannes Weber
+Source: Johannes Weber (with permission)

 The graphic shows a typical setting.
 The attacker tries to intercept and manipulate the traffic between the victim and a server (or another victim).
 In our case, we want to manipulate the traffic that occurs whenever the victim synchronizes its clock to match the time of an NTP server.